jonascheng/docker-demo/consul-multiple-nodes/README.md

 1. Clone [docker-demo](https://github.com/jonascheng/docker-demo) repository.
 2. Navigate to this directory.
-3. `vagrant up` to provision two servers, one is `server1` and another is `server2`
+3. `vagrant up` to provision three servers, which are `server1`, `server2` and `server3` respectively.
-4. Execute the following commands in both servers
+4. Execute the following commands in three servers

 ```console
 $> vagrant ssh server1